elahd/py-nyc-311-calendar/README.md

-# CivCalNYC
+# nyc311calendar

-## Asynchronous closure/suspension data fetcher for NYC schools, trash collection, and parking regulations
+## Asynchronous data fetcher for NYC school closures, trash collection holidays, and alternate side parking suspensions.

 Uses the [NYC 311 Public API](https://api-portal.nyc.gov/docs/services/nyc-311-public-api/operations/api-GetCalendar-get/console).
 Built to drive a Home Assistant add-in.

+## Warning
+This is an alpha release.
+Expect breaking changes.

+I take no responsibility for parking tickets, overflowing trash cans, kids stranded at bus stops or missing exams, etc. 🤷🏼‍♂️

+Use at your own risk.

 ## Usage